 I HEARD MANGA IS ONLY FOR PEDOPHILES AND RAPE FETISHISTS, WHAT’S THE DEAL?

 This is somewhat inaccurate.
-First of all, I feel it is important to distinguish between “some guy who gets his jollies touching a kid” and “an educated person who enjoys looking at and/or masturbating to illustrations of four-to-twelve-year-olds in various states of undress”.
-The former is clearly sickening, immoral, and illegal, while the latter is probably less so.
-I’ve found that 99.99% of anime and manga fans fall into the second category, so don’t worry about leaving a mangaficionado alone with your kids!
+First of all, I feel it is important to distinguish between “someone who gets their jollies touching a kid” and “a person who likes looking at illustrations of four-to-twelve-year-olds in various states of undress”.
+The former is clearly sickening, immoral, and a criminal, while the latter is probably less so.
+Luckily, most anime and manga fans fall into the second category, so don’t worry about leaving a mangaficionado alone with your kids!

-But that said, a lot of manga does deal with controversial, adult subjects such as young boys with swords leaping through the air with lines behind them while masturbating, young aryan boys transforming into pandas and then masturbating, and yes, even little girls sobbing as some snivelling spiky-haired guy with slits for eyes and thick-rimmed glasses gleefully ********** every ******* of her **** ***** **** ****** and ****ing *** ***** before ** ***** severed head while masturbating.
+But that said, a lot of manga does deal with controversial, adult subjects such as young, blue-haired aryan boys with swords leaping through the air with lines behind them, young blue-haired aryan boys transforming into pandas and then masturbating, and yes, even scenes in which young, blue-haired aryan boys are ***** ***** ** every ******* of **** ** **** ***** frowning severed heads **** ****** and **** *** gallons ***** before ******* ***** a seemingly magical bamboo cane.

 But truth be told, this sort of manga, while extreme, makes up only a small portion (40% or less) of the entire manga market.